ihmeuw/cascade-at/docs/user/object_wrapper.rst

     The var tables should all show up as properties.

+    .. py:method:: refresh()

+       Reread all tables from disk.

+    .. py:method:: close()

+       Close the db file.
+Dispose of the sqlite3 connection.

     .. py:method:: set_option(option_name=option_value, ...)

        Set options.
 Setting an option to None or nan disables it.